ElliotOusley/CS362_Team_11_Project/User_Documentation.md

 - **Title**: Use a short description of the bug.
 - **Steps to Reproduce**: List them clearly so we can recreate the issue.
 - **Expected vs. Actual Results**: State what you expected to happen and what actually happened.
 - **Environment Details**: Include your operating system, Godot version, or binary version.
+- **Be Specific**: Recall everything that happened leading up to discovering a bug so we can figure out exactly how it was triggered.

 We follow the [Mozilla Bug Writing Guidelines](https://developer.mozilla.org/en-US/docs/Mozilla/QA/Bug_Writing_Guidelines).
 Key points: